-Chief Human Resources Officer
+Chief Transformation Officer

-Dermot is a founding member of the Human Resource-50 Group, an invitation-only, thought-leadership and knowledge-sharing group consisting of chief human resource officers from the world's most respected companies; the PRT (Peer Round Table), an organization of senior Fortune 500 HR executives; Center for Executive Succession Advisory Board member, which focuses on the effectiveness of executive succession practices in firms; and the Hackett Group Advisory Council, where members share advice on Hackett’s research and product offerings.
+Dermot is a founding member of the Human Resource-50 Group, an invitation-only, thought-leadership and knowledge-sharing group comprised of chief human resource officers from some of the world's most respected companies.
+He also is a member of the Peer Round Table (PRT), an organization of senior Fortune 500 HR executives; the Center for Executive Succession Advisory Board, which focuses on the effectiveness of executive succession practices in firms, and the Hackett Group Advisory Council, where members share advice on Hackett’s research and product offerings.

 A native of Dublin, Ireland, Dermot holds an undergraduate degree in finance from the Lubin School of Business at Pace University, where he is a frequent guest lecturer.